theupdateframework/taps/candidate-tuf-versions.md

 This TAP is backwards compatible and should be implemented on all repositories before any non-backwards compatible TAPs are released.

+Existing TUF implementations should continue to store TUF 1.0.0 metadata using their existing method to maintain backwards compatibility as described in the specification section.

 # Augmented Reference Implementation